-In 2018, 25 billion gigabytes of data – much of it containing valuable insights – was created.1 The machine learning market grows at an astonishing 20% annually2 and polls conducted by MIT revealed that 84% of business leaders believe that AI and automation provide them with a significant advantage over their competitors.3 A further study, undertaken by marketing and advertising agency Spiceworks, also revealed that 89% of businesses predict they will spend more on their IT infrastructures over the coming year.4
+In 2018, 25 billion gigabytes of data were created.
+This data contains valuable insights that can be used by businesses to gain a competitive advantage.
+The machine learning market is growing rapidly, and most business leaders believe that AI and automation give them a significant competitive advantage.3 A further study, undertaken by marketing and advertising agency Spiceworks, also revealed that 89% of businesses predict they will spend more on their IT infrastructures over the coming year.4

 Determining precisely how technology can bring about significant and truly meaningful positive change to a business is dependent upon analysis, consideration and, vitally, effort.
-A comprehensive understanding of a business's current and desired position, its practices and models must be blended with a nuanced understanding of existing platforms, their functions and capabilities as well as market deficiencies and trends.
-In short, a detailed and complex strategy – a digital transformation strategy – is required.
+It is important to have a thorough understanding of a business's current situation and goals, as well as its existing practices and models.
+This must be combined with a detailed understanding of existing platforms and their capabilities, as well as market deficiencies and trends.
+In short, a detailed and complex digital transformation strategy is required.

-Anyone unconvinced of the potentially transformative effect a considered and sophisticated digital transformation strategy can have on businesses and industries only need be presented with a handful of examples to be persuaded otherwise.
+Anyone unconvinced of the potentially transformative effect a considered and sophisticated digital transformation strategy can have on businesses and industries only needs to be presented with a handful of examples to be persuaded otherwise.

-Uber have, in a remarkably short amount of time, grown into one of the world’s most recognisable companies.
-Attaining more than $11 billion in global turnover in 2018, the company recognised weaknesses in an existing sector and identified how they could use technology to address them.
-This was followed by the formulation of an innovative business model – again leveraging technology – that allowed them to offer services without purchasing resources (vehicles).
-The end result: the world’s largest taxi company owning no taxis.
+Uber has, in a remarkably short amount of time, grown into one of the world’s most recognisable companies.
+The company had a global turnover of more than $11 billion in 2018 and recognized weaknesses in an existing sector.
+They identified how they could use technology to address these weaknesses.

-Famously Airbnb was setup by two friends whose only asset happened to be an air mattress.
-Like Uber, it identified a market (people looking to rent out properties for short periods of time) and developed a platform through which this sector could reach their customer base.
-Their strategy – nuanced enough to deliver substantial traffic to their website – has paid dividends and Airbnb is now valued at more than $25 billion.
+Famously Airbnb was set up by two friends whose only asset happened to be an air mattress.
+Like Uber, it identified a market (people looking to rent out properties for short periods of time) and developed a platform through which this sector could reach its customer base.
+Its strategy has been successful in driving traffic to its website, and Airbnb is now valued at over $25 billion.